number

 xor

-Returns the bitwise combination of two integers, where a 1 in one (and only one) of the input positions produces a 1 in corresponding output positions.
+Returns the bitwise combination of the binary representations of two numbers, where a 1 in one (and only one) of the input positions produces a 1 in the corresponding output position.

 Example